lab-cosmo/librascal/docs/source/dev_guide/review_process.rst

 This short description should serve as a rough guideline on how we deal with reviews on pull requests (PR).
 Some PRs are easy, others are hard.
-Some require multiple changes and continous feedback, others can be merged in flawlessly.
-So this text should communicate our intent and style and not be a go/no-go situation.
+Some require multiple changes and continuous feedback, others can be merged in flawlessly.
+The purpose of this text is to communicate our intent and style and should not be seen as *law*.

-After successfully adding a new feature, doing maintenance, sorting out a bug or adding new documentation, in short: contributing to the codebase in any form, the tests we have employed should all pass.
-These include tests for functionality on the C++ as well as the python side but also include checks for code style as far as they can be automated (see our :ref:`Conding convention
-<coding-convention>` for details on the style).
-We also have a custom target for
-make to help with autoformatting C++ as well as Python code.
+After successfully adding a new feature, doing maintenance, sorting out a bug or adding new documentation, in short: contributing to the codebase in any form, you should ensure that all existing and new tests should pass.
+These include tests for functionality on the C++ as well as the python side but also include tests for code style as far as they can be automated (see our :ref:`Coding convention <coding-convention>` for details on the style).
+We also have a custom ``make`` target to help with autoformatting C++ as well as Python code.

-Further, we provide a PR template on github with several checkmarks to help start and streamline the process.
-Please make use of it and get rid of all unnecessary points, which just globber the PR message.
-To make it easy for possible reviewers do not hesitate to contact any of the people invovled in the development of librascal also beforehand.
-Some thing are easier to talk about in person.
+Further, we provide a PR template on Github with several checkmarks to help start and streamline the review process.
+Please make use of it though you can remove points that are irrelevant to the PR.
+This template is intended to help you in preparing your contribution for the review process and includes the main point which will be raised in any case.
+Also we highly encourage the use of the *Draft* PR functionality Github provides.
+We see it as a way to start a discussion about the contribution and the proposed changes and it does not have to be polished at that stage.
+The difference between a Draft PR and a normal PR is minor.
+The Draft stage signals that it is up for discussion and contributions while one the other hand treating it like a normal PR in the sense that all the continuous integration tools are applied and there is an immediate feedback from automatic tests.
+Do not hesitate to contact us at any stage if you are unsure about anything.

-So once you have added something to the code base and checked locally if the checks pass.
-Checks include the code tests as well as the checks for coding style as far as they can be checked automatically.
-You should also have added tests for your added functionality or adjusted tests, which conflict with a new design.
-The next step is to merge or rebase with the master branch.
+Once you have added something to the code base and please check locally if the tests pass.
+These tests include the code tests as well as the tests for code style as far as they can be checked automatically.
+You should also add tests for new functionality.
+Likewise, if your changes break existing tests, be sure to update (not disable!) the affected tests so that they pass.
+The next step is to merge or rebase with the master branch (if you are unsure about which option, do not hesitate to contact us).
 If necessary, add changes to the code to comply with any other added tests coming in from the updated master branch if they were not resolved in the merging or rebase process.
-Then you are ready to create your PR.
-Upon creating the PR our continuous integration spins up and does further checks with different compilers and compiling modes such as debug.
+If your PR started out as a Draft, this is now the time to create a normal PR.
+If the PR never went into a Draft PR this is the point where you would create create the PR.
+Upon creating the PR the continuous integration tools run a set of rigorous tests with different compilers and compiling modes such as debug to ensure compatibility with the our defined set of options.

-Now it is time for review.
-Github provides a button for review requests.
-Most of the time the suggested persons for review are a good first address.
-Add some so that they are notified.
+Once the PR is ready for review (all items on the checklist are completed), use the Github button to notify specific developers to review the changes.

-To help speed up the process we follow some rough guidelines so you know what you can expect from a reviewer's role and we know what we have to do:
+To help speed up the process we follow some rough guidelines so everyone knows what to expect from a reviewer's role:

- #.
-If someone starts a review, this person is the go-to person to finish the
-    review on the PR and should see it through as fast as possible.
-This means following up the the requested changes and staying part of the discussion.
-And it also includes the approval in the end.
-As fast as possible is often the best way to avoid having to re-merge with the master branch if it is changing.
+ * Once the reviewers' concerns have been addressed, this person is responsible for approving them as soon as possible.
+This not only ensures that the changes are available to everyone as soon as they are ready, but also minimizes the need for further merges with master and associated extra work.

- #.
-Single comments without actually providing a review are allowed and
-    encouraged, but should be used sparsely.
+ * Single comments without actually providing a review are allowed and encouraged, but should be used sparsely.
 They can be really helpful if something might be overseen.
 But if you want changes and involve yourself in the process, make a proper review and take the responsibility to see it through.

-Sometimes there is a lot of commit noise and the master changes and sometimes the proper order of PR, Review, Requested Changed, remerge, etc. can be cumbersome.
+ * If you are a reviewer and you start adding changes yourself (excluding the one-line propositions that Github provides or just cosmetics) another person should become the reviewer.
+This is to ensure that any part is reviewed by someone else other than the creator.

+A last note related to our own experience.
+If it happens that your PR falls into a busy time with a lot of changes on the master branch which are unrelated to you, do not hesitate to contact us if the any issues arise *after* your PR has been approved.
+While we discourage changes after the PR has been approved, sometimes it is necessary to be able to merge with master.
 There are no rules to make this easy so please decide on the basis of the fact that we want a clean compiling master branch.
 To elaborate on this, here are a few examples

- #.
-A PR is approved but there are still changes added afterwards.
-While this
-    can not be avoided completely, it should not be the norm.
+ * A PR is approved but there are still changes added afterwards.
+While this can not be avoided completely, it should not be the norm.
 As the PR requester and if the changes are not only of cosmetic nature, as a courtesy please ask the approving reviewer again for feedback on the changes.

- #.
-Changes due to merge or rebase with master because the master branch changed
-    can not be avoided.
+ * Changes due to merge or rebase with master because the master branch changed can not be avoided.
 If the PR was approved, master changed and the result are conflicts with the PR, this of course has to be solved.
 Again, as a courtesy, please ask for feedback on the changes again because merges/rebases can be complicated and we want to avoid a broken master branch.

+**TL;DR**
+ * We want a clean and tested master branch that is why we review code and use continuous integration tools.
+ * Contact us if you have any questions.
+ * Start the discussion about your contribution early by using the Draft-Pull-Request feature of Github.
+ * Use our Pull-Request template in preparing your PR.
+ * Add tests for added functionality.
+ * Make sure your proposed changes pass the all existing tests, change (not disable!) them if necessary.
+ * Document your contribution.

+For reviewers
+ * Single line comments are ok, but consider a proper review.
+ * If you started a review, you are responsible for seeing it through.
+ * Finish the PR fast by reviewing the requested changes.
+ * If you start changing code on a PR as a reviewer, ask another person to review you code.